julianyonghao/CrossASRplus/demo_issta/README.md

 3.2 Change your directory to the ```demo_issta``` directory e.g ```cd demo_issta```

-## 4. On the 'examples' directory, execute the following commands to set up
+## 4. On the 'demo_issta' directory, execute the following commands to set up

 ### 4.1.
 Install the Python development environment